 Unwritten: discussions in the context of the enhancing ICANN’s Accountability and a survey launched by the ccNSO Council on community’s expectations in respect to accountability of the ccNSO Council have resulted in an increased awareness and need for transparency of the ccNSO Council decision making process and more transparency of the ccNSO Council working methods in general.
 Currently the ccNSO is developing new practices and methods through its Guideline Review Committee, and the ccNSO Council already acts in accordance with some of these working methods, for example, by increasing community awareness about publication of ccNSO Council meeting agendas and background materials.
 These new practices &amp; working methods will become effective, after being discussed with the ccTLD community and adopted by the ccNSO Council.

-GAC:See GAC Operating Principles.
+GAC:

+The GAC is accountable to its members, who are governments or distinct economies.
+GAC member representatives are accountable to their respective individual governments.
+Individual governments that are members of the GAC are accountable through their political and legal structures at the national level as well as any international arrangements to which they may be party.

+In addition to relevant sections of the Bylaws, GAC internal processes are detailed in the GAC Operating Principles - see https://gacweb.icann.org/display/gacweb/GAC+Operating+Principles

+There are no formal mechanisms by which members can challenge or appeal decisions or elections.
+Advice from the GAC to the Board is generally reached by consensus.
+If there is no consensus, the GAC Operating Principles (Article XII) require the GAC Chair to convey the full range of views expressed by members to the Board.

 Unwritten: The GAC has funded, through several of its Members, an independent secretariat function, currently carried out under contract by the Australian Continuous Improvement Group (ACIG).
 The ability to have policy and procedural analysis and advice independent of ICANN corporate support has enhanced the GAC’s ability to communicate effectively with Members and the broader community on substantive issues, and to implement many of the recommendations from the ATRT1 and ATRT2 Reviews.

 GNSO: